rackerlabs/docs-rackspace-federation/doc/common/common-front.rst

 |service| enables customers to link their corporate identity
 systems to Rackspace to let their employees use their regular company credentials to authenticate to Rackspace accounts.
 Authentication occurs by using the industry standard
 `Security Assertion Markup Language (SAML) 2.0 <http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0.html>`_ protocol.

-|product name| is supported for users of Rackspace Cloud and Fanatical
+|product name| is supported for users of Rackspace Cloud, Fanatical
-Support for AWS.
-Although the feature will be enhanced to include all customers in the future, Dedicated Hosting accounts are not currently supported.
+Support for AWS, and Dedicated Hosting.

 Using |product name| provides the following benefits: